workflow-engine-service/core/docs/concepts/state_action/state_action.md

 > you can use, `alias` for `hook_url`, `redis` types by `alias_name` property.

+> Also, if you want to to send all fields of process to api endpoint, or redis channel, you can use `send_fields: ["*"]`

 #### hook_url

 when your server must be determine that next state is which or you can manage action execute by your self app server.